 For questions about the program please contact us.

-Admission to the Pathways of Human Disease Graduate Program is competitive.
+Admission to the Cell Biology of Disease Graduate Program is competitive.
 Seven to nine students are accepted each year.

 Prospective Ph.D. students apply for admission through the School of Medicine and Dentistry.
 Please review the admissions process before completing an online application.

 Prospective students should have a four-year degree that includes at least basic training in the biological sciences, chemistry, or physics, and two to four semesters of college-level mathematics.
 All applicants are required to submit Graduate Record Exam (GRE) (institution code: 2948) scores.
 The Test of English as a Foreign Language (TOEFL) (institution code: 2948) or the International English Language Testing System (IELTS) is a mandatory requirement of applicants whose primary language is not English.

 Scholarships and Stipends:

 All students receive a full-tuition scholarship, paid single health insurance, and an annual stipend.

 Applications must be received by January 1 for the following Fall semester.
 Graduate students are not admitted in the Spring semester.
 The school usually schedules two interview weekends, one in February and one in March.

 Students in the Cell Biology of Disease Graduate Program usually continue in the program and receive a Ph.D. in Pathology.
 Students starting in any of the Graduate School's Ph.D. programs have the option of transferring to any of the degree-granting departmental programs after completion of their first year.

 The Cell Biology of Disease Graduate Program requires successful completion of first-year courses, the choice of a mentor who will provide strong training and an educational environment, and a desire to pursue thesis research that has a strong tie to human health and disease.